Sample folder German passports of the Third Reich

 After the Federal Republic of Germany was founded on 23 May 1949, it was decided in 1951 that the Staatsdruckerei Berlin would be integrated into the administrative structures of the Federal Republic of Germany and given the new name Bundesdruckerei.

 Interesting fact.
-The Berlin Wall is built.
+The Berlin Wall was built.
 It runs directly behind the entrance to Kommandantenstraße of the Bundesdruckerei.
-81 employees cannot come to work overnight.
+81 employees couldn’t come to work overnight.
 Sample folder German passports

 The Bundesdruckerei has been producing the “Passport 3.0” since 1 March 2017.
 In addition to the move away from the previous hardcover to a flexible, pliable cover, the extensive design changes include the abolition of the laminated data page in favor of an all-plastic card made of polycarbonate.
 The new passport also contains numerous new security features and graphics innovations.